-DayoftheGirlSummit.org brings organizations around the world together to shine the light on the collective work on behalf of Girls Rights.
-Last year, over 3,500 people checked in with DayoftheGirlSummit.com to share in the first ever Day of the Girl on 10.11.12.
-In 2013, even more organizations will come together to highlight the year’s success stories, share resources and help each other to achieve aggressive, amazing goals on behalf of Girls Rights.
+The Day of the Girl Summit (DayoftheGirlSummit.org) brings girl-serving organizations and girls around the world together to celebrate the collective work on behalf of Girls Rights.
+Last year, over 250 million people shared the hashtag, #IDG2017, in support of the Day of the Girl.
+The IDG movement grows more vibrant each year, with more and more organizations coming together to highlight success stories, share resources and help each other to achieve amazing goals on behalf of Girls Rights.

 Information Collection and Use